What is a Tourtalk system?

 What microphone would best suit my application?

 This depends on where and how you intend to use the system.
-The TT 40-T transmitter is supplied with a TT 40-LM lapel microphone as standard, which is ideal for hands-free use in quiet environments.
-In noisy environments a TT 40-HM or TT 40-PM directional microphone should be used.
-The TT 40-HM headband microphone is ideal for hands-free use.
-The TT 40-PM plug-in microphone enables the transmitter to be easily passed between presenters for interviews, or question and answer sessions.
+Each portable transmitter is supplied with a TT-LM lapel microphone as standard, which is ideal for hands-free use in quiet environments.
+In noisy environments, a TT-HM microphone should be used.
+Each portable transmitter has an integrated microphone so it can be easily passed between presenters for interviews, or question and answer sessions.

-Each transmitter is also supplied with a TT 40-AI aux-input lead to enable the connection of a device with a headphone socket e.g. iPod or laptop.
+Each transmitter is also supplied with a TT-AI aux-input lead to enable the connection of a device with a headphone socket e.g. smartphone, iPod or laptop.
 This can be useful if you want to feed a pre-recorded commentary or background music to enhance your presentation.

 Do I need to order batteries separately?

 No. Each transmitter and receiver is supplied with a battery.
-If a TT 40-C charger transport case is purchased, then rechargeable batteries are supplied.
-If the TT 40-SC2, TT 40-SC15, TT 40-SC30 or TT 40-SC42 transport cases are purchased, then alkaline batteries are supplied.
+If a charger is purchased, then rechargeable batteries are supplied.
+If the TT-SC2, TT-SC15, TT-SC30 or TT-SC42 transport cases are purchased, then alkaline batteries are supplied.

 I can’t see the combination of parts I want, can a custom system be configured to suit my requirements?